-The FLM is responsible for evaluating a source’s projected impact on the Air Quality Related Values (AQRV) (e.g., visibility, sulfur and nitrogen deposition, any special considerations concerning sensitive resources, etc.) and recommending that LDEQ either approve or disapprove the source’s permit application based on anticipated impacts.
-The FLM also may suggest changes or conditions on a permit.
+The FLM is responsible for evaluating a source’s projected impact on Air Quality Related Values (AQRVs) (e.g., visibility, sulfur and nitrogen deposition, any special considerations concerning sensitive resources, etc.) and recommending that LDEQ either approve or disapprove the source’s permit application based on its anticipated impacts.
+The FLM also may suggests changes to or conditions for a permit.
 However, LDEQ makes the final decision on permit issuance.
-The FLM also advises reviewing agencies and permit applicants about other FLM concerns, identifies AQRV and assessment parameters for permit applicants, and makes ambient monitoring recommendations.
+The FLM also advises reviewing agencies and permit applicants about other FLM concerns, identifies AQRVs and assessment parameters for permit applicants, and makes ambient monitoring recommendations.

 The meaning of the term “may affect” is interpreted by EPA policy to include all major sources or major modifications which propose to locate within 100 kilometers (km) of a Class I area.
-However, if a major source proposing to locate at a distance greater than 100 km is of such size that LDEQ or the FLM is concerned about potential impacts on a Class I area, LDEQ can ask the applicant to perform an analysis of the source’s potential emissions impacts on the Class I area.
-This is because certain meteorological conditions, or the quantity or type of air emissions from large sources located further than 100 km, may cause adverse impacts.
-In order to determine whether a source located further than 100 km may affect a Class I area, LDEQ uses the Q/d approach described below.
+However, if a major source proposing to locate at a distance greater than 100 km is of such size that LDEQ or the FLM is concerned about its potential impact on relevant AQRVs, LDEQ can ask the applicant to perform an analysis of the source’s potential impacts on such values.
+This is because certain meteorological conditions, or the quantity or type of air emissions from large, but distant sources, may cause adverse impacts.
+In order to determine whether a source located further than 100 km from a Class I area may affect that area, LDEQ uses the Q/d approach described below.

 When to Notify the FLM – the Q/d Approach

-The FLM has developed some internal screening criteria using a “Q/d” approach.
-Q/d refers to the ratio of the sum of annual emissions (in tons per year) of PM10, SO2, NOx, and H2SO4 to the distance (in kilometers) from the nearest boundary of the Class I area.
+The FLM has developed internal screening criteria using a “Q/d” approach.
+Q/d refers to the ratio of the sum of annual emissions (in tons per year, based on 24-hour maximum allowable emissions) of PM10, SO2, NOx, and H2SO4 from the source to the distance (in kilometers) to the nearest boundary of the Class I area.

 If Q/d ≥ 10, What Should an Applicant Do?